aws-samples/tailoring-foundation-models-for-business-needs-guide-to-rag-fine-tuning-hybrid-approaches/README.md

     * Sets up data source connections to S3
     * Synchronization between S3 and Knowledge Base

-    You can deploy all of the stacks by running commands below
+    You can deploy all of the stacks by running commands below.
+Make sure you are also running docker.

 ```bash
 cd infrastructure